Expertium/expertium.github.io/RedditBot.md

 ![GPT-4o-mini rephrasing](https://github.com/user-attachments/assets/e78b49ba-1e5a-4be5-84f5-6b6f91f03b3f)

-I will be using 70% of the dataset for training and 30% for evaluation, so only 0.7*1519=1,063 texts will be used for training.
+I will be using 50% of the dataset for training, so only 0.5*1519=1,063 texts will be used for training.

 Rephrasing trippled the size of the training set, from 1,063 texts to 3,189 texts.